 The golden rule of office moves is to start earlier than you think you need to.
 A good rule of thumb is to begin planning at least six to 12 months before your target move-in date.
 For a more specific estimate, plan on 12 months for a 10,000-square-foot office, adding or subtracting six months for every 5,000 square feet.
 Break your timeline into major phases: initial planning, vendor selection, pre-move logistics, moving day, and post-move setup.
 Assigning deadlines to key tasks—like signing a lease, hiring movers, and setting up IT infrastructure—will keep the project on track and prevent a last-minute scramble.
 A detailed timeline is your best defense against unexpected delays and stress.

-Assemble Your Moving Team
+Assemble Your Internal Moving Team

 An office move is a massive project that you can’t—and shouldn’t—tackle alone.
 Form a dedicated moving team with representatives from key departments like IT, HR, operations, and finance.
 This cross-functional approach ensures that every department's unique needs and concerns are addressed.
 Assign clear roles and responsibilities to each team member.
 For example, designate a single point of contact to coordinate with vendors, someone to manage the budget, and another person to oversee employee communications.
 Having a dedicated team creates accountability and streamlines decision-making, making the entire process more organized and efficient.
 This team will be the engine that drives your move forward.